GiftedNovaHD/C1-AI/README.md

 Our web-based AI image object detection tool is designed to simplify the process of detecting objects in images.
 It utilizes the DETR model, which treats object detection as a set prediction problem, eliminating the need for many hand-designed components.
 This tool provides an intuitive and user-friendly interface for users to upload images and receive object detection results.

 ## Features
-- **Object Detection**: The tool uses the DETR model to detect objects within images, providing bounding box predictions and class labels for each object.
+- **Object Detection**: The tool uses the DETR model to detect objects within images, providing class labels for each object.
 - **Web Interface**: A user-friendly web interface allows users to upload images for object detection and view the results directly on the webpage.
 - **DETR Model**: The DETR model, as described in the research paper, is used as the underlying AI model for object detection.
-It provides accurate and efficient results.
+It provides relatively accurate and efficient results.
 - **Real-time Inference**: The tool performs real-time inference, making it suitable for a wide range of applications, including image analysis, content moderation, and more.

 ## Keep in view